-My site visits with maintenance engineers improve my general understanding as well as that of the current conditions of the asset and mechanisms present.
+Site visits with maintenance engineers continue to improve my overall understanding as well as that of the current conditions of the assets and mechanisms present.
 These site visits are essential to ensure knowledge and understanding of the plant, enabling me to write the inspection instruction and schedule this with our structural inspectors.

 Why do you enjoy working for British Steel?

 I love my job and the variety every day brings.
 The opportunity to progress my career from technical to this senior role has been fantastic.